 This is a low number reflecting, perhaps, the care the company took of its employees and/or the safety of the manufacturing process.
 Whatever, the reason, the Canada Iron Ingot Company continued to maintain an excellent record in this area.
 They also avoided any strike at their factory in Ontario.

-In this, but particularly in their product line, the company proved to be astute.
+The company also proved to be astute with its product line.
 The focus was the manufacture of “Corrugated Iron culverts for permanent Municipal Highways and Railways.”
 Local and national municipalities purchased them for their highways.
-Railroad companies also had a need for this product.
+Railroad companies also needed this product.
 In 1916, an ad proudly proclaimed the company to be “the foremost in the line of Guelph’s industrial progressives.”
-During these years, the company grew under the management of Gladstone.
+Under the management of Gladstone, the company flourished.

-The products being produced out of its premises on Norwich/Perth Street focused on their “superior to all others” culverts.
+The products being produced out of its premises on Norwich/Perth Street focused on their culverts being “superior to all others.”
 The market ranged all across Canada.
 Canada Iron Ingot Company had branches in Montreal, Winnipeg and Calgary.
 Yet, in 1916, they only had employment for 25-40 hands out of its premises.

 Expansion

 By 1921, the company needed larger premises.
-It moved from the old Wellington/Inglis Foundry to new facilities at 35-41 George Street where it has remained ever since.
+It moved from the old Wellington/Inglis Foundry to new facilities at 35-41 George Street.
+It has remained there ever since.
 It also expanded its line of products.
-While the focus was still on culverts and pipes, the company also began to produce various pieces of equipment, including graders.
+While the focus was still on culverts and pipes, the company began to produce various pieces of equipment, including graders.
 At one point, they added guard rails and traffic signs to their repertoire.

 The growth of the company was increasingly tied to Armco Drainage and Metal Products.
 However, it remained as the Canada Ingot Iron Company.
 In 1931, the company became closely associated with the American firm, Armco Drainage and Metal Products.
 However, it remained as the Canada Ingot Iron Company.
 By this time, it was providing customers with at least two brands: The Armco and the Road Boss.
 In the late 1920s and early 1930s, the specific products listed were: